Shot Selection (Pre & Post)

 barrier before the circuit begins.

-The presel_* output variable holds string state labels after
+The presel_* output variable holds integer state keys after

 Discriminate and is for internal runtime use only — it drives the